News & Reports

 research forum VISITING PROFESSORSHIPs

-The Research Forum is pleased to announce that Eric Jorink and Peter Stallybrass are the 2012-13 Research Forum Visiting Professors.
+The Research Forum is pleased to announce that Heather Norris Nicholson, Julia Bryan-Wilson and Jay Winter are the 2013-14 Research Forum Visiting Professors.

 Research Forum Visiting Conservators